villekf/OMEGA-doc/docs/source/corrections.rst

 Offset correction
 -----------------

 This is a CT only feature and can be enabled with ``options.offsetCorrection``.
-If you have an offset imaging case, setting this to true should remove any offset artifacts.
+If you have an offset imaging case, i.e. the center of rotation is not in the origin, setting this to true should remove any offset artifacts.
 This is often called redundancy weighting.
 The weighting should be done automatically.

 Examples of offset papers include https://dx.doi.org/10.1109/nssmic.2010.5874179 and https://dx.doi.org/10.1088/0031-9155/58/2/205 and https://dx.doi.org/10.1118/1.1489043 and https://dx.doi.org/10.1088/1361-6560/ac16bc.
 Note that although they present different weights, the results are the same.